slemire/slemire.github.io/_posts/2020-08-01-htb-writeup-oouch.md

 ![](/assets/images/htb-writeup-oouch/Screenshot_3.png)

-The user profile section shows that no account has been connected.
-Not sure what this is yet.
+The user profile section shows that no account has been connected but we're not sure what this is yet.

 ![](/assets/images/htb-writeup-oouch/Screenshot_4.png)